Use Your Home Sewing Machine As A Serger | Madam Sew

 Pick a thread color that closely matches your fabric as an overlocking stitch is more visible than a straight stitch and it has to blend in.

-If you need some visual support for the steps, look at my video.
-The link is at the top of this post.
+If you need some visual support for the steps, look at the tutorial YouTube video about the overcast foot at the start of this blog post.

 1. Remove Your Regular Presser Foot.